lxly9/progression-respun/README.md

   - no more "base" enchantments → no sharpness, protection, efficiency
   - **?** tools can be sharpened on a grindstone
     - sharpness/efficiency for limited durability on the tool

-- End Platform spawns in Outer End
-- Sprinting stops after ~5 seconds, you need to take a breath
-- Food system overhaul
-- **?** Farming Overhaul like in Jaiz' Video
+- Farming & Food Overhaul
-  - rather have a chance for crops to decay; when not removed, the decay spreads to neighboring crops
+  - have a chance for crops to decay; when not removed, the decay spreads to neighboring crops
+  - Oven for Farmer's Delight

+- Mob Overhaul
+  - Biome-based mob spawns
+  - lowered mob cap
   - remove Creeper griefing
+  - Endermen won't attack Endermites
   - Iron Golems don't drop Ingots, except when spawned by Players
-- Endermen won't attack Endermites
-- Biome-based mob spawns
-- lowered mob cap
-- Smithing templates only break upon use, can be repaired in anvil
+  - Increase horse step height

+- Combat Overhaul
   - Per-weapon crit chance
+  - Combat snapshot changes
+  - Netherite and Chainmail Horse Armor
+  - Sprinting stops after ~5 seconds, you need to take a breath
   - Right-click Totems of Undying to not die

+- End Platform spawns in Outer End
+- Smithing templates only break upon use, can be repaired in anvil
 - All ice blocks melt in the Nether
 - Grindstone damages Items when removing enchants
 - Banners as capes
   - applied at smithing table or put into chestplate?

 ### Done
 - ~~**!!** Under Armor rendering~~